Helsinki in 24 Hours

 A Rainy Stroll thru Helsinki

-I wanted to branch out and try something different so I opted for a type of sandwich called “lihis.”
-There were several options including (yikes!) reindeer, but I went with the safer kebab.
-It was actually quite tasty though I remained a bit unsettled about the “Rudolph” option.
+I want to branch out and try something different so I opt for a type of sandwich called “lihis.”
+There are several options including (yikes!) reindeer, but I go with the safer kebab.
+It was actually quite tasty though I remain a bit unsettled about the “Rudolph” option.

-On my way to my final stop for the day, I stumbled upon a lively outdoor market that was packed full of shoppers despite the inclement weather.
-They had some nice souvenir options so I did a little shopping (very little…luggage space is at a premium, you know!).
+On my way to my final stop for the day, I stumble upon a lively outdoor market.
+It’s packed full of shoppers despite the inclement weather.
+They have some nice souvenir options so I do a little shopping (very little…luggage space is at a premium, you know!).

-From there I walked through Esplanade Park to my destination, the Tuomiokirkko Cathedral and Helsinki’s majestic central square.
+From there, I walk through Esplanade Park to my destination, the Tuomiokirkko Cathedral and Helsinki’s majestic central square.

-The square was built in 1852 and modeled after St. Petersburg’s central square.
-It was enormous – and full of tour buses.
-So, I made quick visit, took some pictures and headed back to the hotel.
+Built in 1852, the square was modeled after St. Petersburg’s central square.
+It is enormous – and full of tour buses.
+So, I make quick visit, take some pictures and head back to the hotel.

-It was time to pack up (again) and head for the ferry terminal…Estonia awaits!
+Once again, it’s time to pack up and head to my next stop.
+Off to the ferry terminal…Estonia awaits!